 import a bank statement and reconcile to the accounts

-have a fully automated cash reconciliation of payments / receipts to the bank account
+have a fully automated cash reconciliation of payments / receipts to the bank account.
+Note that the payments/receipts within the accounts are a combination of sub-ledger transactions, payments made by third parties, journal entries, receipts connected to third parties.
+The third party transactions may be processed via imported files (eg payable order files), journal imports, journals, sub ledger items.
+The amount of manual intervention for a fully automated cash reconciliation should be minimal.

-import payable order files from 3rd party’s e.g. Welfare foods (they pay out on the Department’s behalf)
+import payable order files from 3rd party’s e.g. Welfare foods (they pay out on the Department’s behalf) and automatically reconcile to imported bank statements (by cheque number reference).
+Produce cheque status reports for each bank account (unpresented cheques, voided cheques, cleared cheques), with full details to include amounts/number/bank account/date of issue/gl date/clearance date etc over user-defined date ranges.

 (D) The Corporate Services Solution shall provide a Cash Management capability, to include the ability to: